2012 Chevy Express Van Build

 Whether you’re just starting your build or have specific questions along the way, we’re here to help.
 We offer consultation calls to assist you in the process of your van build.
 Fill out the form below and we’ll be in contact!

-Casper is insulated with 1.5 inch rigid foam insulation on the walls, 1 inch rigid foam on the ceiling, and spray foam everywhere else in between.
+Casper is insulated with 1.5 inch rigid XPS foam insulation on the walls, 1 inch rigid XPS foam on the ceiling, and spray foam everywhere else in between.
 While spray foam is effective, it is also a pain in the butt and we will be happy to never see another can of it in our lives.
 Our insulation has paid off massively, our van stays much cooler in warm weather, and stays warm longer in cold weather.
+Check out our comprehensive post about insulation if you’re thinking about building a van.

 We have tons of options for lighting in our van.
-We have 4 overhead puck lights that span the van.
-We also have LED light strips above our counter-tops as well as a reading light in the back.
+Four overhead puck lights span the length of the van and two sets of LED light strips above our counter-tops light up the kitchen.
+There is also an LED strip above the rear door that serves as our reading light.
 The overhead lights and LED strips are on a dimmer switch.
 We love the dimmer switch for changing the brightness and mood of our van.
 The puck lights are on a 3 way switch that allows us to turn them on and off at the entrance of our van and while we’re in bed.
 And of course, Ashley couldn’t be without fairy lights which run on a separate battery pack.

 MaxxAir MaxxFan Deluxe 5100K These fans are crucial for living in a van.
 Having two fans allows you to push and pull air to develop a cross breeze through the van which helps so much to keep the van from getting too stuffy.
 Our model allows you to keep the fans open during the rain.
 One downside of having 2 fans is that they can be a big source of lost heat in cold.
 We made insulated covers out of rigid foam and batting that attach by magnet to help solve this problem.

 20 Gallon water tank/5 gallon gray tank.
 Our entire water system is in board.
 We decided not to externally mount our tanks so we didn’t have to worry about our tanks freezing.
-We plan to travel to Alaska in the future so this was huge for us.
+We plan to travel during the winter so this was a must for us.
 Our gray tank is not large which allows us to carry it by hand and empty it in a toilet rather than have to be pumped out.
-Having a small gray tank also forces us to conserve water when doing the dishes (Ashley is still learning how to wash dishes conservatively).
-We’ve installed an alarm on our gray tank with a small float switch that buzzes when its full, we learned the hard way!
+Having a small gray tank also forces us to conserve water when doing the dishes.

 Camp Chef Everest Propane stove.
-We opted to have a movable cooktop as opposed to a fixed cooktop.
+We opted to have a movable cook-top as opposed to a fixed cook-top.
 This gives us the ability to cook outside or inside.
 We are so glad we made this decision because we find ourselves cooking outside all the time as long as weather allows.
 For our propane tank, we chose a 5 lbs refillable tank instead of a BBQ tank.
 While you cannot exchange them, they are simple to have refilled.
-We generally get them refilled at U-haul.
 We also carry an Instant Pot, Electric Kettle, and an electric hotplate.
 We have ALL the options for cooking, which may seem a little extra but we enjoy the flexibility.

 Convertible.
 In a low roof van, space is at a premium, for this reason, having a convertible bed was a no brainer for us.
 We absolutely love the design.
 We can easily convert between couch and bed mode with just one person.
 There are two sets of sliding slats that lock into a french cleat on the closet side of the van.
 The bed is divided into two cushions.
 We opted for 3 inches of high density foam and 2 inches of memory foam.
 Honestly, it is more comfortable than our bed was at home, we sleep like babies!
 Ashley sewed covers that are able to be unzipped and easily thrown in the wash.
 The entire bed is on a piano hinge which allows us to lift up the slats and access an ample amount of storage under the bed, our battery system is also housed here.
-To learn more about our bed check out this post.
+We have a full post dedicated to the details of our pull out bed if you want to learn more.

 Dometic CFX28 12v Electric Powered Cooler, Fridge Freezer Dometic has many different size options, ours is the CFX50.
 As a top loading fridge, the Dometic CFX is super efficient.
 It is also the perfect size for about a week worth of food, plus a 6 pack of beer ;-).
 We have a sliding platform that locks closed so that our fridge tucks away under our kitchen counter.
 We have been super happy with it so far.